PSSRA/pssra.github.io/content/join/bylaws.md

 ### SUBSECTION TWO: SECRETARY

 The Secretary shall maintain the Chapter member roster.
 They shall maintain the processes for new chapter membership.
 They shall oversee monitoring of the National communications platforms and Chapter email inbox for new members.
 They shall certify votes of the Chapter and ensure members receive sufficient correspondence regarding events and votes of the Chapter.
-They shall ensure that all Chapter members will have access to the Washington section of the National Forum.
+They shall maintain records of vetting status of National members through correspondence with the Organization as the Organization requires.

 ### SUBSECTION THREE: TREASURER